-In summary, we \emph{conclude} that even a small amount of blur boosts the detection of subsequent noise while suppressing preceding noise sources.
+In summary, we conclude that even a small amount of blur boosts the detection of subsequent noise while suppressing preceding noise sources.
 So, in the presence of blur, photon noise is difficult to estimate and therefore should be avoided.
-Regarding blur estimation, photon noise does not harm, while subsequent DCSN with $\sigma \geq \SI{10}{\DN}$ generally prevents estimation.
+Regarding blur estimation, preceding photon noise can corrupt the result in case of motion blur.
+Subsequent DCSN with $\sigma \geq \SI{10}{\DN}$ already prevents blur estimation, however, it can be re-enabled by applying an additional defocus filter.
 Hence, if one can eliminate photon noise, we suggest estimating noise before judging a blur estimation result.
-As in the noise evaluation of Sec.~\ref{sec:noiseEstimationResults}, sensor noise (DCSN and readout noise) is more favorable than photon shot noise for a condition monitoring application.
+As in the noise evaluation of Sec.~\ref{sec:noiseEstimationResults}, sensor noise (DCSN and readout noise) is more favorable than photon shot noise for condition monitoring.

 \ifclearsectionlook \fi